olcf/hands-on-with-summit/challenges/Basic_Unix_Vim/README.md

 # Purpose
+TODO: change all ascent prompts to jupyter prompts

 This challenge is going to show you the very basic Unix and Vim skills you need to work on the Hands-On HPC Challenges.
 If you have some experience with Vim or Unix, you can skip